 At the start of your first year in the training program our primary goal is for you to become familiar and comfortable working with all of the different services and in all areas of the hospital.
 Regardless of your background you will be assigned relatively healthy patients undergoing uncomplicated procedures.
 Use this period to familiarize yourself with the different drugs, monitoring equipment and techniques - make the most of these opportunities to utilize equipment and techniques with which you are less familiar.

-Your first day on a clinical service you should turn up at 8:00 AM and you will be oriented to the service with the 4th year students starting their rotation.
+Unless otherwise informed your first day on a clinical service you should turn up at 8:00 AM and you will be oriented to the service with the 4th year students starting their rotation.
+Whilst on clinic duty you will be expected to attend student rounds if at all possible.
+This is an opportunity to learn, not only about anesthesia but also about teaching.

 Once you have worked in all areas of the hospital, demonstrated clinical competency with a variety of drugs and techniques in healthy patients you will be allocated increasingly complex cases.
-The time frame for advancement will vary between individuals.
-If you have any special interests we will try to accommodate those whilst ensuring a broad range of clinical experience.
+The time frame for this will vary between individuals.
+If you have any special interests, we will try to accommodate those whilst ensuring a broad range of clinical experience.